 The museum is housed in an early 20th-century neoclassical building designed by architects Rittmeyer & Furrer, expanded in 1995 after a design by Swiss architectural firm Gigon & Guyer.

 Originating from the merging of the collection of different local museums, the collection of the Kunst Museum Winterthur is quite diverse and comprises artworks dating from the 17th century to the present day, divided into six sub-collections.

 The museum’s collection of Dutch Golden Age Art presents paintings by several Dutch Baroque old masters, including Pieter Claesz, Rembrandt van Rijn, Willem van de Velde, and Jan Both.

 The Enlightenment, Romanticism and Realism collection mostly features works by 18th and 19th century Swiss, Austrian, and German painters, including Jean-Étienne Liotard, Anton Graff, Caspar Wolf, Caspar David Friedrich, Ferdinand Georg Waldmüller, and Arnold Böcklin, among others.

-The collection dedicated to Symbolism, Impressionism and Expressionism comprises paintings by 19th-century artists, such as Ferdinand Hodler, Camille Pissarro, Alfred Sisley, Claude Monet, Paul Cézanne, Vincent van Gogh, Ernst Ludwig Kirchner, Oskar Kokoschka, and Max Beckmann.
+The collections dedicated to Symbolism, Impressionism, and Expressionism comprise paintings by 19th-century artists, such as Ferdinand Hodler, Camille Pissarro, Alfred Sisley, Claude Monet, Paul Cézanne, Vincent van Gogh, Ernst Ludwig Kirchner, Oskar Kokoschka, and Max Beckmann.